Skip to content

 Some leases provide a short grace period (for example, rent due on the 1st, late after the 5th).
 Others do not.

-This is why reading the lease carefully before applying is so important:
+This is why reading the lease carefully before applying is so important: https://know.movezen360.com/looking-for-information-to-know-before-applying

-Late fees in North Carolina 💸
+Late Fees in North Carolina

 Late fees must be clearly disclosed in the lease to be enforceable.